Red Hill Valley Parkway: Controversy

-Proponents also asserted that, despite the introduction of the expressway, care would be taken to ensure that the Red Hill Valley would be preserved and environmentally improved from its current situation.
-Hamilton removed a toxic landfill leaking into the Creek, and made stream naturalization part of the construction project plan.
-Hamilton also made plans to replace park lands lost and plant trees to replace those lost to the expressway.

 Construction

 When Hamilton began construction of the expressway project, opponents began physically obstructing the construction of the project.
 Access roads were blocked, trees in the path of the roadway were occupied.

 Members of the Friends of the Red Hill Valley and Six Nations Confederacy camped out in the valley.
 Construction was halted while Hamilton fought a legal action launched by the Six Nations.
 Hamilton proceeded with legal action against the other occupiers.
 Eventually, the Six Nations entered into a partnership with Hamilton to manage the remaining green space.

-A Hamilton municipal election was held in 2003, with pro-expressway candidate Larry Di Ianni winning the mayorship over expressway opponent David Christopherson.
+A Hamilton municipal election was held in 2003, and the pro-expressway candidate Larry Di Ianni won the mayorship over expressway opponent David Christopherson.

 Construction restarted in earnest with grading contracts in 2004.